pirelaurent/cytographDB/public/docs/customization.md

 };

 /*
- It's your module responsibility to register itself with DB names it applies to */ registerCustomModule("democytodb", democytodbModule);
+The module mustregister itself with the DB names list it applies to */ registerCustomModule("democytodb", democytodbModule);
 registerCustomModule("democytodbV2", democytodbModule);

 ```

----

 ##  Create your own Custom Module